SanchaikaSingh/VSD-Internship-4KB-SRAM-Design-using-OpenRAM-and-SKY130/README.md

 List common issues encountered during OpenRAM and SKY130 setup.
 For each issue, explain the possible cause, expected symptoms, and debugging approach.
 </details>

+## Conclusion
+This study provided a foundational understanding of SRAM design using OpenRAM and the SKY130 PDK through the analysis of a 1024×32 (4 KB) SRAM repository.
+The architecture of the SRAM, 6T bitcell operation, compiler flow, and technology integration were explored in a structured manner.
+AI-assisted workflows were used to simplify complex concepts and generate targeted research tasks for efficient learning.
+The required inputs, expected outputs, and potential setup challenges were identified and documented.
+Overall, Week 1 established the theoretical knowledge necessary for future SRAM design, simulation, and implementation activities.

+## Week 2